How to Find the Best Pillow for Side Sleepers

 While not unique to people who sleep on their side, having a cooling pillow is a top priority for many sleepers.
 While some materials trap the heat that your body naturally gives off as you sleep, others allow air circulation that dissipates heat.

 Again, you can head over to our Pillow Material Guide for more details.
-You'll also want to opt for a breathable, moisture-wicking pillowcase for optimum temperature control.
+You'll also want to opt for a breathable, moisture-wicking pillowcase for optimum temperature control as well as a best mattress for hot side sleepers.

 3 Pillows Perfect for Side Sleepers